-Hercule Poirot - Watch Order: Modern Era
+Hercule Poirot Movies: Modern Era

 Kenneth Branagh's contemporary take on Hercule Poirot brings a darker, more psychological approach to the character while maintaining Christie's intricate plotting.
 Beginning with his 2017 Murder on the Orient Express, this trilogy features Branagh as both director and star, creating a unified vision with subtle character development across the films.